BRO: Battle Royale Online

 She gave me a contrite smile, her wound still obviously painful.

 "No problem, the pain is already starting to fade.
-I don't really feel like I've been shot, it feels more like a wasp sting, although more violent.
+It doesn't really feel like I've been shot, it feels more like a wasp sting, although more violent.
 It's a bit weird, isn't it?"

 Ah, the pain system...
 Another particularity of BRO…